rspamd/rspamd.com/doc/modules/dmarc.md

 Keys are inserted to redis servers when a server is selected by hash value from sender's domain.

 To enable storing of report information, `reporting` must be set to `true`.
+Please see the section on reporting in this document for more information.

 Actions can be forced for messages based on DMARC disposition as demonstrated in example config below.